RenderKit/ospray/doc/api.md

                                                radius of a disk with normal
                                                `direction`

+  float      innerRadius                     0 in combination with
+                                               `radius` turns the disk
+                                               into a ring

   float[]    intensityDistribution             luminous intensity distribution
                                                for photometric lights; can be 2D
                                                for asymmetric illumination;